Camp de la Paix: Organisation

-Naval Base
+Naval base

 The naval base is located in Port Zayed, at the end of the commerce harbour.
 It comprises a 300-metre long dock with a 200-metre wide area, and can host ships up to 10 metres of draught.
 This allows docking of all French Navy ships, save for the French aircraft carrier Charles de Gaulle.
 The base faces the Straits of Hormuz, a position of vital economic importance.
-Approximately 40% of the world's oil passes through the Hormusz Strait.
+Approximately 40% of the world's oil passes through the Hormuz Strait.
 The naval component of the base will have 72 staff members.
 It will accommodate boat stops in the region and will serve as "the preferred support ships of the Navy in the region".

-Air Base
+Air base

 The United States 908th Expeditionary Air Refueling Squadron conducts an aerial refuel with a French Rafale over southwest Asia.

 The air component is named "Air base 104 Al Dhafra".
 Since 1 October 2008, three fighters have been based there.
 The base parcel granted to the French Air Force can harbour up to six aircraft.
 The land base has 3 Mirage 2000-5 jet fighters currently on station in addition to 57 members of the military on staff.